-Another way to use these patterns is shown in the following example:
+You can see another way to use these patterns in the following example:

 The creators of this website made use of mobile burger menus: on the one hand, they use minimalist navigation that is not foreign to the user to facilitate the user flow.
 On the other hand, they aim at creating enough space for the product itself.

 Somewhat out of fashion but at least as useful are so-called tabs in navigation.
 They are reminiscent of an archiving system and are quickly and intuitively understood by users.
 The smaller version works quite good compared to the original version.

 Meanwhile, tabs are increasingly used as modal tabs.
 On the one hand to display content that should be linked to each other.
 On the other hand to save space.
 As modal tabs, they also have the advantage that they do sites not have to be completely reloaded to display other content.
 Especially in the product pages of shops based on we often WooCommerce see them.
 Such as in the following examples: